LP-CDF/AMi_Image_Analysis/README.md

 ## Features:

 I created this application to help the members of our laboratory in their crystallization work.
-The software can read tiff or jpeg files.
+The software can read tiff, jpeg or png files.
 Images are accessed via clicking on the corresponding well button or by navigating with keyboard shortcuts.
 Images can be zoomed for thorough inspection and a timeline of the corresponding well is displayed if several pictures of the same well taken at different times are available.